Cimbali/pympress/README.md

     zypper in python3 python3-pip libgtk-3-0 libpoppler-glib8 libcairo2 python3-gobject python3-gobject-Gdk python3-cairo python3-gobject-cairo typelib-1_0-GdkPixbuf-2_0 typelib-1_0-Gtk-3_0 typelib-1_0-Poppler-0_18

+### On macOS

+Dependencies can be installed using [Homebrew](https://brew.sh/):

+    brew install gtk+3 poppler gobject-introspection pygobject3

 ### On windows
+The [binary installer for windows](#binary-install-currently-only-for-windows) comes with pympress and all its dependencies packaged.

-There are two ways to get the dependencies:
+In order to install from pypi or from source on windows, there are two ways to get the dependencies:

-1. using MSYS2 (replace x86_64 with i686 if you're using a 32 bit machine):
+1. using MSYS2 (replace x86_64 with i686 if you're using a 32 bit machine).

+   **Warning:** this can take a substantial amount of disk size as it requires a full software distribution and building platform.

         pacman -S --needed mingw-w64-x86_64-gtk3 mingw-w64-x86_64-cairo mingw-w64-x86_64-poppler mingw-w64-x86_64-python3 mingw-w64-x86_64-vlc python3-pip mingw-w64-x86_64-python3-pip mingw-w64-x86_64-python3-gobject mingw-w64-x86_64-python3-cairo